Documentation

 Trigger types

-InfluxDB 3 provides the following types of triggers:
+InfluxDB 3 provides the following types of triggers, each with specific trigger-specs:

-• On WAL flush: Sends the batch of write data to a plugin once a second (configurable).
+• On WAL flush: Sends a batch of written data (for a specific table or all tables) to a plugin (by default, every second).

-• On Schedule: Executes a plugin on a user-configured schedule, useful for data collection and deadman monitoring.
-Not yet available.
+• On Schedule: Executes a plugin on a user-configured schedule (using a crontab or a duration); useful for data collection and deadman monitoring.

-• On Request: Binds a plugin to an HTTP endpoint at /api/v3/plugins/<name>.
-Not yet available.
+• On Request: Binds a plugin to a custom HTTP API endpoint at /api/v3/engine/<ENDPOINT>.
 The plugin receives the HTTP request headers and content, and can then parse, process, and send the data into the database or to third-party services.

 Test, create, and trigger plugin code